 A man and an employee locked up the club one night after closing.
 They sat downstairs, enjoying a nightcap.

-Upstairs they heard loud, stomping footsteps interrupting their conversation.
+Upstairs, they heard loud, stomping footsteps interrupting their conversation.
 They ran upstairs, but no one was there.

 On another occasion, the club members saw a ghostly figure wearing a nineteenth-century policeman’s cloak.
 Club members describe trays of silverware rearranged or pots and pans moved.
 However, all encounters have been pleasant at best and, at worst, are a series of practical jokes.